Morgan-C-CV/WWWapplicationsdemo/LLMcode/PromptFix/WithRef/GPT5/README.md

 # SafeStore (MVP)

 A minimal single-page app built with vanilla HTML/CSS/JS.
 Pure static files — open `index.html` in a modern browser.
-All data persists in your browser using `localStorage`.
+Notes/files/users persist in your browser using `localStorage`.

 ## Run